Free • No signup Add Jewelry · Free

 Before

-Same hand now wearing a platinum diamond solitaire engagement ring
+Same hand wearing a diamond solitaire engagement ring

 After